ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 * mgm4535554.3: arsB: no cluster, aioA: cluster contains `cen01_aioA_45` files
 #### 7. Illinois_soybean
 * mgm4502542.3: arsB: no cluster, aioA: no cluster, arrA: no cluster, acr3: no cluster,
-* mgm4502540.3: arsB: no cluster, aioA: no cluster, arrA: no cluster, acr3: no cluster,
+* mgm4502540.3: arsB: no cluster, aioA: no cluster, arrA: no cluster, acr3: no cluster, arxA: no cluster
 #### 8. Minnesota_creek
 * mgm4541646.3:
 * mgm4541645.3: